gianlacasella/ScientificGraphingCalculator/README.md

 There are two ways to execute this program:

 1. You can clone/download this repository and open a command prompt / bash inside the downloaded folder.
+Be sure to check the Prerequisites section before you continue.

-Then, just type in:
+Then, just type in the cmd:
 ```
 	python main.py
 ```